-where the response function $\chi(q,\omega)$ characterizes the density fluctuation of the superfluid to a small external perturbation of frequency $\omega$ and momentum $q$, and the definitions of integrals $\{I, I^{'},I^{''},I_{11},I_{12},I_{22}\}$ are given in the Supplemental Material~\cite{supplemental} as functions of $\omega$ and $q$.
-To unravel the complete response feature of our model, we extend the definition of $\chi$ into the complex-frequency regime~\cite{xue2020non,li2021quantized}, which corresponds to the linear response of damped/amplified perturbations, when the frequency deviates from the real axis~\cite{supplemental}.
+where the response function $\chi(q,\omega)$ characterizes the density fluctuation of the superfluid to a small external perturbation of frequency $\omega$ and momentum $q$, with the definitions of integrals $\{I, I^{'},I^{''},I_{11},I_{12},I_{22}\}$ as functions of $\omega$ and $q$ {(see the details in Methods and the Supplementary Note 3)}.
+To unravel the complete response feature of our model, we extend the definition of $\chi$ into the complex-frequency regime~\cite{xue2020non,li2021quantized}, which corresponds to the linear response of damped/amplified perturbations, when the frequency deviates from the real axis.
 Similar to the Hermitian case, the first term on the right hand side of Eq.~(\ref{eq:response}) represents the linear-response results from the standard BCS theory, and the second term, being proportional to $|\Delta|^2$, represents contributions from quantum fluctuations of the pairing field that are responsible for the AB collective modes.

-In general, $\chi$ has two types of poles: poles of $I^{''}$ which arise from the breaking of Cooper pairs into Bogoliubov quasiparticles (also applicable to poles of the integrals $\{I, I^{'},I_{11},I_{12},I_{22}\}$); and poles of the second term in Eq.~(\ref{eq:response}), which satisfy $I_{11}I_{22}=\omega^{2}I_{12}^{2}$, and originate from the AB collective modes~\cite{combescot2006collective}.
-In a Hermitian BCS state, the first type of poles appear at the extremal frequencies of the function $\omega=E_{k+q/2}+E_{k-q/2}$, which correspond to irremovable singularities in the integrals.
-In our non-Hermitian system, however, since the frequency is extended to the complex regime, the spectral winding of quasiparticles guarantees that the extremal conditions of the real and complex components cannot occur simultaneously.
-The integrals therefore do not have singularities, and the first kind of poles completely disappear.
+{ In general, $\chi$ has two types of poles: poles of $I^{''}$ which arise from the breaking of Cooper pairs into Bogoliubov quasiparticles; and poles of the second term in Eq.~(\ref{eq:response}), which satisfy $I_{11}I_{22}=\omega^{2}I_{12}^{2}$, and originate from the AB collective modes~\cite{combescot2006collective}.
+In fact, poles of the first type generally exist in the integrands of $\{I, I^{'}, I^{''}, I_{11},I_{12},I_{22}\}$ which appear to be singular at $\omega=E_{k+q/2}+E_{k-q/2}$ (see the Supplementary Note 3).
+In a Hermitian BCS state, most of these poles are removable singularities of the integral, with the only irremovable ones located at the extremal frequencies, i.e., when $\omega=\text{max}(E_{k+q/2}+E_{k-q/2})$ or $\omega=\text{min}(E_{k+q/2}+E_{k-q/2})$ with $k\in [-\uppi,\uppi)$.
+These irremovable singularities mark the thresholds for the pair-breaking process.
+By contrast, in our non-Hermitian BCS state, since the frequency $\omega$ is extended to the complex regime, the spectral winding of quasiparticles in general guarantees that the extremal conditions of the real and complex components of $\omega=E_{k+q/2}+E_{k-q/2}$ should not be satisfied simultaneously.
+This implies that the extremal conditions can never be met, and the singularities are all removable.
+For example, the integrals around the singular points with minimal real frequencies can be approximately rewritten as $\int_{-\delta}^{\delta} dk (k^2+\text{i}ck)^{-1}=(\text{i}c)^{-1} \int_{-\delta}^{\delta} dk [k^{-1}-(k+ic)^{-1}]\approx 2\delta/c^{2}$, which implies that the integrals are not divergent.
+It follows that poles of the first type completely disappear in our non-Hermitian setting.}